 NHS Test and Trace will handle all data according to the highest ethical and security standards and ensure it is used only for the purposes of protecting public health, including minimising the transmission of COVID-19.

-If you are contacted by NHS Test and Trace
+If you are contacted by NHS Test and Trace, contact tracers will:

 - call you from 0300 013 5000